Gracker/Friends-Circle-Demo-Apks-For-Power-and-Performance-Test/README_EN.md

 ### 3. Power Consumption Testing Module (wechatfriendforpower)

 Specifically designed to test the impact of different scrolling implementation strategies on device power consumption.
 Can be used to study the impact of optimization strategies on battery life.

+### 4. WebView Testing Module (wechatfriendforwebview)

+Implements the Friend Circle interface using WebView to test performance differences between WebView and native implementation.
+Contains three load levels:

+- **Light Load WebView**: Basic rendering with no additional load
+- **Medium Load WebView**: Adds moderate JavaScript and DOM operations
+- **Heavy Load WebView**: Adds intensive JavaScript computation and DOM operations

+This module implements JavaScript and Java interaction, supports dynamic loading of up to 200 Friend Circle data items, and resolves the flickering issue when scrolling to the bottom.

 ## Performance Optimization Strategies